mori-b/aioconnectors/README.md

 -You might prefer to use a publish/subscribe approach.
 This is also supported by configuring a single server as the broker (you just need to set pubsub\_central\_broker=True).
 The other connectors should be clients.
-A client can subscribe to specific topics (message\_types) by setting the attribute subscribe\_message\_types in its constructor.
-To change the topics, you must restart the connector.
+A client can subscribe to specific topics (message\_types) by setting the attribute subscribe\_message\_types in its constructor, or by calling the set\_subscribe\_message\_types command on the fly.

 -You might want both sides to be able to initiate a connection, or even to have multiple nodes being able to initiate connections between one another.
 The following lines describe a possible approach to do that using aioconnectors.